ViralTexts/gtr-clusters/clusters/18480701-SciAm-MedicalUsesOfSalt.md

 ## [From _The Baltimore County union._](https://chroniclingamerica.loc.gov/lccn/sn83016368/1880-05-29/ed-1/seq-4)

 #### 1880-05-29 &middot; Towsontown, Md.

 <table style="width: 100%;"><tr><td style="width: 50%">

+Ie or Salv.— In many cates of di- rdcrcd
 stomach, a teaspoonful of salt it a certain cure.
 la the violent internal aching termed colic, add a
 teatpoenful of salt tea pint of cold water, driak